jvishnu40/jvishnu40.github.io/_posts/2018-07-27-Terraform-Ansible.md

 $ terraform apply
 ```

-* After it completes then you can check that `htop` is installed in each of the instances.
+* After the operation is completed then you can check that `htop` is installed in each of the instances.
 Alternatively, you can use Ansible role also with your own configuration.

 # Issue